mojopages/mojo-pannel/README.md

 old_weeks_new Folder ==> Contains csv datafiles of fingerprints from all weeks before the week before last.
 Files are list of new users per each week.
 File name is wkXX_t.csv, where XX is the week-of-the-year number old_weeks_returning Folder ==> Contains csv datafiles of fingerprints from all weeks before the week before last.
 Files are list of returning users per each week.  **Not sure if this is needed**.
 File name is wkXX_f.csv, where XX is the week-of-the-year number

+For all CSV files the fingerprints are located in column "B", and have the header of "Top 50000000 fingerprint.raw"